-How Taylor Swift's Love Story With Joe Alwyn Reached Its Happily Ever After
+How Taylor Swift's Love Story With Joe Alwyn Reached Its Happily Ever After - E!
+Online

 Even after The Sun revealed "Taylor's Secret Brit Love" in May of 2017, the couple maintained their cloak and dagger routine, rarely stepping out in public together and certainly never showing their faces.

 She had other strategies at the ready for when Alwyn crashed at her penthouses in Nashville and New York.
-Both homebodies, they often skipped what would certainly be heavily photographed dinners out in favor of cooking at home or ordering in delivery, as they did for a get together she hosted in Nashville.
-Should they need to venture out, the crafty pair would rely on a solid trio of burly bodyguards, sleek sedans and hooded sweatshirts to help them slip around unnoticed.
+Both homebodies, they often skipped what would certainly be heavily photographed dinners out in favor of cooking themselves or ordering in delivery, as they did for a get together she hosted in Nashville.
+Should they need to venture out, the crafty pair would rely on a solid trio of burly bodyguards, sleek sedans and bulky clothing to help them slip around unnoticed.

 While their methods seemed, at times, extreme, they were certainly effective.
 "Being low-key and staying out of the spotlight has really helped their relationship," an insider told E!
 News.
 "It's made things more special and sacred."

-The select few that got a chance to witness their love left impressed.
+The select few that got a chance to witness their love were left impressed.

 Sheeran gave a firm approval during an October 2017 interview on British radio show Capital Breakfast, saying of Alwyn, "He's really nice.
 Really, really friendly, really good dude," while Selena Gomez more coyly answered, "Honestly, if my friends are happy, that makes me happy," when asked about her pal's romance during an interview on SiriusXM's The Morning Mash Up.

-The Mary Queen of Scots star also passed muster with the singer's most crucial bestie, mom Andrea Swift.
-As for Swift, an insider reveals she's enjoyed "many a Sunday roast" in England with Alwyn's psychotherapist mom Elizabeth, documentary-maker dad Richard and brothers Patrick and Thomas.
-"Her parents love Joe," a source told Us Weekly, adding his family "adores her" as well.
+The Mary Queen of Scots star also passed muster with the singer's most crucial bestie, mom Andrea Swift."Her parents love Joe," a source told Us Weekly, adding his family "adores her" as well.
+An insider revealed that Swift has enjoyed "many a Sunday roast" in England with Alwyn's psychotherapist mom Elizabeth, documentary-maker dad Richard and brothers Patrick and Thomas.

 And as the votes of confidence rolled in, suddenly it didn't seem all that important to hide.

-They're not going so far as to share the story of how they met (unless the lines of "Gorgeous", "Lover" and "Paper Rings" are meant to be taken as gospel) or even posing a red carpet together.
-But they've settled into a happy medium, that involves taking part in each other's biggest moments—read: attending award shows and movie premieres—without, you know, talking about how in love they are.
-(Unless you count Tay telling Vogue that her latest effort, the appropriately named Lover, "is really a love letter to love, in all of its maddening, passionate, exciting, enchanting, horrific, tragic, wonderful glory," a descriptor so perfect, it could only come from someone in the throes of it all.)
+They're not going so far as to share the story of how they met (unless the lyrics of "Gorgeous," "Lover" and "Paper Rings" are meant to be taken as gospel) or even posing on a red carpet together.
+But they've settled into a happy medium that involves taking part in each other's biggest moments—read: attending award shows and movie premieres—without, you know, talking about how in love they are.
+(Unless you count Tay telling Vogue that her seventh disc, the appropriately named Lover, "is really a love letter to love, in all of its maddening, passionate, exciting, enchanting, horrific, tragic, wonderful glory," a descriptor so perfect it could only come from someone in the throes of it all.)

 "I think we have been successfully very private and that has now sunk in for people," Alwyn told British Vogue in 2018, "but I really prefer to talk about work."

-So save for complimenting her decision to take her political beliefs public ("I think it's great, I think it's important," Alwyn told a reporter at the 2018 BFI London Film Festival) and commenting on her semi-biographical songwriting (no, he doesn't mind "London Boy" and other tributes "at all", he told The Sunday Times, "It's flattering,") he's not getting into the nitty-gritty about just why he fell for the international pop star.
+So save for complimenting her decision to take her political beliefs public ("I think it's great, I think it's important," Alwyn told a reporter at the 2018 BFI London Film Festival) and commenting on her semi-biographical songwriting (no, he doesn't mind "London Boy" and other tributes "at all," he told The Sunday Times, "It's flattering,") he's not getting into the nitty-gritty about just why he fell for the international pop star.

 "I think there's a very clear line as to what somebody should share, or feel like they have to share, and what they don't want to and shouldn't have to," he noted in Esquire's Winter 2019 issue.

 But with their romance long since outed, they see no reason not to go about their daily lives like any other normal couple.
-Except that their existences involves packed arenas, movie premieres, Christmas-themed birthday celebrations with the likes of Ryan Reynolds, Blake Lively and Gigi Hadid (hers) or champagne-fueled London dinners with Sheeran and wife Cherry Seaborn (his).
+Except that their existences involve packed arenas, movie premieres, Christmas-themed birthday celebrations with the likes of Ryan Reynolds, Blake Lively and Gigi Hadid (hers) or champagne-fueled London dinners with Sheeran and wife Cherry Seaborn (his).

 Plus fantastical trips to Turks & Caicos, Paris and the Maldives.
-But while private New Year's Eve serenades are nice, their happiest at home, whether that be a Cornelia Street rental or, much more likely of late, a London flat.
+But while private New Year's Eve serenades are nice, they're happiest at home, whether that be a Cornelia Street rental or, much more likely of late, a London flat.

-That's where the couple spent Thanksgiving, Christmas and many a quiet weekend in between.
-Filling their time with the occasional walk or trip to the pub with his mates.
+That's where the couple spent Thanksgiving, Christmas and many a quiet weekend in between, filling their time with the occasional walk or trip to the pub with his mates.
 More often than not, though, says a source, they're hanging out at home with loved ones: "There's nothing really exciting or big happening," says the source.
 "They just like the simplicity of life in London and visiting with family and friends."

 Exceptions have been made for her big Cats premiere in NYC and this year's Golden Globes (where her track from the film, "Beautiful Ghosts," was up for Best Original Song).
-Walking the red carpet separately, they met up inside the ceremony, settling into their table at The Beverly Hilton and even grasped hands as they hit up one after-party.
+Walking the red carpet separately, they met up inside the ceremony, settling into their table at The Beverly Hilton, and even grasped hands as they hit up one after-party.

 Giving each other shout-outs in acceptance speeches and the pages of Vogue it's not.
 But the fact that they're even willing to be seen in public together represents a clear departure from their earlier days when they'd opt for dinner at home to avoid the possibility that a photographer might be able to capture them in one frame.
-Whether hitting up an NYC eatery near her Tribeca penthouse or toasting over a dinner of steak and spinach in London, they've adopted a pretty standard dating routine.
+Whether hitting up an eatery near her Tribeca penthouse or toasting over a dinner of steak and spinach in London, they've adopted a pretty standard dating routine.

 They're just not talking about it, okay?